-Published by Sybex (part of Wiley) and written by David Connan, CISA Study Guide is one of the most popular CISA books.
+Published by Sybex (part of Wiley) and written by David Cannan, CISA Study Guide is one of the most popular CISA books.

-The review material has not been updated since 2011, but there has been no major changes in the syllabus.
+The review material has not been updated since 2011, but there have been no major changes in the syllabus.

 The consensus is that CISA Study Guide is easier to read and understand.
 At the same time, it provides a solid theoretical foundation of the main concepts covered in the exam in detail.

-Many readers mentioned that they keep this book for professional reference even after passing the exam.
+Many readers mentioned that they keep this book for professional references, even after passing the exam.

 A reader noted that he was not able to grasp the concept of auditing using the official review manual.
 The CRM assumes that you know the material and therefore do not elaborate on explaining the concepts.
-This book guides him how to look at the big picture and understand the auditing mindset, which is critical for him to pass the exam.
+This book guides you on how to look at the big picture and understand the auditing mindset, which is critical for you to pass the exam.